microsoft/staticstaging/docs/index.md

       [ x ]
     >

 because the reference to `x` would run before `x` is defined.
-Prohibiting this example seems less intuitive, but it's illegal for the same reason:
+Prohibiting this more complex example might seem less intuitive, but it's illegal for the same reason:

     <
       var x = 5;
       [
-        var y = 2;
-        < x * y >
+        < x * 2 >
       ]
     >

-The reference to `x` won't typecheck because it wasn't defined in the inner quote's enclosing scope---which doesn't include variables from the outer quote.
+The reference to `x` won't typecheck because it wasn't defined in the inner quote's enclosing scope, which doesn't include variables from the outer quote.

 But for metaprogramming, scopes that span multiple quotes can be important. **TK:** Non-contrived example forthcoming.

-Alltheworld supports special kinds of escape and quote that preserves scopes.
+Alltheworld supports special kinds of escape and quote that can preserve scopes.
 They're called *splices*, and you use them by prefixing escapes and quotes with the `$` character.
 This modified example works:

     !<
       var x = 5;